hynek/structlog/docs/performance.rst

       configure(cache_logger_on_first_use=True)

-   This has the only drawback is that later calls on :func:`~structlog.configure` don't have any effect on already cached loggers -- that shouldn't matter outside of testing though.
+   This has the only drawback is that later calls on :func:`~structlog.configure` don't have any effect on already cached loggers -- that shouldn't matter outside of :doc:`testing <testing>` though.
 #.
 Use a faster JSON serializer than the standard library.
    Possible alternatives are among others simplejson_, orjson_, or RapidJSON_::